College Area, San Diego

 The College Area is a residential community in the Mid-City region of San Diego, California, United States.
-The College Area is dominated by San Diego State University (SDSU; once known as San Diego State College), after which the area is named.
+It is dominated by San Diego State University (SDSU), after which the area is named.
 Several neighborhoods in the College Area were developed in the 1930s, with others becoming established in the post-war period.

-The College Area is bordered on the west by Kensington and Talmadge and on the east by the city of La Mesa.
-El Cajon Boulevard is a busy shopping district; additional retail, entertainment and dining establishments are located in a new housing and commercial complex known as South Campus Plaza on College Avenue at Aztec Center.
+The College Area is bordered to the west by Kensington and Talmadge and to the east by the city of La Mesa.
+It includes the neighborhoods of the Catoctin Area, Dennstedt Point, East Falls View Drive, Saranac-Mohawk, and an Orthodox Jewish neighborhood near Congregation Beth Jacob Orthodox Synagogue.

-The College Area includes the neighborhoods of the Catoctin Area, Dennstedt Point, East Falls View Drive, Saranac-Mohawk, and an Orthodox Jewish neighborhood in the area near Congregation Beth Jacob Orthodox Synagogue on College Avenue.
-The region includes Alvarado Hospital, a 306-bed acute care facility, and the College-Rolando branch of the San Diego Public Library.
+El Cajon Boulevard is a busy shopping district; additional retail establishments are at South Campus Plaza, a university housing and commercial complex on College Avenue.
+The region includes East Campus Medical Center at UC San Diego Health, a 306-bed acute care facility, and the College-Rolando branch of the San Diego Public Library.

 History

 On August 18, 1948, the "Campus Drive-In" movie theater with a capacity for 900 cars was built at the intersection of College Avenue and El Cajon Boulevard.
 The opening night films were Give My Regards to Broadway and The Kansan.
 The final two features in 1983 were The Dark Crystal and Dragonslayer.

 In 1961, snack-bar employee Tom O'Leary was convicted of manslaughter for stabbing a patron named Dennis O'Connor to death at the drive-in.
 The O'Connor family sued the company for wrongful death but did not prevail.
 The dead man's family became active in city politics and eventually his sister Maureen O'Connor was elected mayor of San Diego in 1986.

-Three neon drum majorettes wearing Indian headdresses from the Drive-In are preserved in the Vons shopping center at this location and one large one is preserved in the College Grove Shopping Center in Rolando Park.
+Three neon drum majorettes wearing Indian headdresses from the Drive-In are preserved in the Vons shopping center at this location and one large one is preserved in the College Grove Shopping Center further south on College Avenue in Oak Park.

+On October 31, 2024, an urban wildfire in a gorge along Montezuma Avenue damaged six homes and prompeted evacuations and school closings.